rmelian/client-credentials-flow-azuread-java/README.md

-This project is a POC to show how to implement a Client Credentials Grant Flow using Azure Ad and Spring with Java
+This project demonstrates how to implement a Client Credentials Grant Flow using Azure Ad and Spring with Java